 How Much Does Stitch Fix Cost?

 With Stitch Fix, there is no required membership or subscription.
 You’ll pay a $20 styling fee for each “fix” that you order to cover your stylist’s time and expertise.
-Of course, if you choose to keep any of the items in your shipment, the $20 payment will go toward that total.
+If you choose to keep any of the items in your shipment, the $20 payment will go toward that total.